Cycling74/rnbo.oscquery.runner/README.md

 ### Configuration

-There is an example `runner-mac.json` config file in this directory.
-Update it as needed and put it here:
+There is an example `runner.json` config file in the config directory.
+If you want some customizations you can edit that and copy it here:
 `~/.config/rnbo/runner.json`

 ### Running